Dr. Pratik Chattopadhyay

 Binit Singh, Divij Singh, Rohan Kaushal, Agrya Halder, and Pratik Chattopadhyay, "GSSTU: Generative Spatial Self-Attention Transformer Unit for Enhanced Video Prediction", IEEE Transactions on Neural Networks and Learning Systems (Accepted in 2024).

-Somnath Sendhil Kumar, Binit Singh, Pratik Chattopadhyay, Agrya Halder, and Lipo Wang, BGaitR-Net: An Effective Neural Model for Occlusion Reconstruction in Gait Sequences by Exploiting the Key Pose Information, Expert Systems with Applications (Accepted in 2024).
+Somnath Sendhil Kumar, Binit Singh, Pratik Chattopadhyay, Agrya Halder, and Lipo Wang, BGaitR-Net: An Effective Neural Model for Occlusion Reconstruction in Gait Sequences by Exploiting the Key Pose Information, Expert Systems with Applications, 246, Art.
+No. 123181, 2024.

-Nirbhay Kumar Tagore, Prathistith Raj Medi, and Pratik Chattopadhyay, Deep Pixel Regeneration for Occlusion Reconstruction in Person Re-identification, Multimedia Tools and Applications (Accepted in 2023).
+Nirbhay Kumar Tagore, Prathistith Raj Medi, and Pratik Chattopadhyay, Deep Pixel Regeneration for Occlusion Reconstruction in Person Re-identification, Multimedia Tools and Applications, 83(2), 4443-4463, 2024.

-Preetam Pal, Pratik Chattopadhyay, and Mayank Swarnkar, Temporal Feature Aggregation with Attention for Insider Threat Detection from Activity Logs, Expert Systems with Applications (Accepted in 2023).
+Preetam Pal, Pratik Chattopadhyay, and Mayank Swarnkar, Temporal Feature Aggregation with Attention for Insider Threat Detection from Activity Logs, Expert Systems with Applications, 224, Art.
+No. 119925, 2023.

 Utkarsh Mishra, Akshat Agrawal, Josephine Crystal R Mathew, Rajesh Kumar Pandey, and Pratik Chattopadhyay, An Efficient Approach for Image De-fencing based on Conditional Generative Adversarial Network, Signal, Image and Video Processing 17 (1), 147-155, 2023.